 Health Insurance is required for those in F-1 or J-1 visa status; students are automatically enrolled and billed for the University approved health insurance policy for the duration of their studies.
 Dependents in F-2 status are not required to purchase the University sanctioned plan, however, ODU strongly encourages health insurance coverage for your spouse and children while residing in the United States.
 Dependents in J-2 status, per federal law, must maintain a health insurance policy that meets the requirements outlined by the Department of State.

 Students in F-1 status can work on-campus 20 hours per week while school is in session, 40 hours while not in session.
 Curricular Practical Training (CPT) and Optional Practical Training (OPT) internship opportunities are also available.

 If sponsored by an employer, governmental or private organization, and direct billing of your tuition and fees is requested, Old Dominion University must obtain current billing authorization and contact information.
 Invoice approval is sanctioned by a dated financial guarantee written on official organization stationary.
-The total funding amount, duration of funds, and any additional related terms and or restrictions must be clearly stated.
+The total funding amount, duration of funds, and any additional related terms and or restrictions, such as specific course of study registration, must be clearly stated.